USER ADVISORY GROUPS

 We work collaboratively with our clients to define the aim, desired outcomes, and best approach for setting up and running the user advisory group.
 We aim to understand the nature of the service and the service users we will be working with, for example, patients, family, or carers, and how best to communicate, engage and work with them.
 We recognise that health and social care services often support vulnerable people and manage sensitives issues.
 We are tactful, caring, and respectful, and we deliver our work with a human touch and an objective viewpoint.

-We deliver a range of communications, engagement, and administration work to promote and manage the advisory group, including recruitment of members, facilitating, and chairing the group.
+We can deliver a range of communications, engagement, and administration work to promote and manage the advisory group, including recruitment of members, facilitating, and chairing the group.
 We provide regular update reports as required and attend board meetings to present updates and findings if appropriate.

 Dorothy House Hospice Care